Sophomores

 If you have not yet taken an Economics course at Wesleyan and you are unable to use AP or IB exam scores to satisfy the Economics requirement, you MUST enroll in ECON 101 or ECON 110 (for which a full-year of college-level calculus is required) in the upcoming fall semester.

 If you have already taken one of the introductory Economics courses at Wesleyan in your freshman year but you did not achieve a grade of C- or higher, you must enroll in another Economics course in the upcoming fall semester.
 This second course would normally be a 200-level elective in Economics.
 To fulfill the Economics requirement by the end of your fall semester, you must have achieved a grade in your second Economics course that is sufficiently high so that the average in the two Economics courses is at least C-.
 If you fail to achieve an average grade of C- or higher in your two Economics courses, you will be required to leave the CSS at the end of the fall semester.
-If you have any questions about the Economics requirement or your own status, please write to the CSS Co-Chairs.
+If you have any questions about the Economics requirement or your own status, please contact the CSS Co-Chairs.

 General Education Expectations